hivesolutions/appier/doc/sessions.md

 ## Transient

-To hold the session variables only for the duration of the request's lifecycle (eg: for authenticating the request with an oauth token), transient session variables can be set instead.
+To hold the session variables only for the duration of the request's lifecycle (eg: for authenticating the request with an oauth token), transient session variables can be set using the `set_t()` method instead.
 These act just like regular session variables, therefore leveraging every other session-dependent feature for the duration of that request.

 To set a transient session value: